Published: 2/12/17. Updated: 2/27/21.

 The most important reason of all

 I desire to worship God and to learn from His word, preached by those trained in it.
-Not only do I desire it, I need it.
+Not only do I desire it, but I also need it.
 Desperately.
-Day to day living can be exhausting, demoralizing and can steal joy before I know it.
+Day-to-day living can be exhausting, demoralizing, and can steal joy before I know it.

 I make a regular habit of spending time in God’s word and in prayer on my own.
 That sustains me from day to day, but it is not enough.
 The parched desert of life in a fallen world takes too much from me.

-When life circumstances such as travel for work or sickness keep me away from church, my heart and soul miss the connection with God and my church family.
+When life circumstances such as travel for work, sickness, or COVID shutdowns, keep me away from the church, my heart and soul miss the connection with God and my church family.
 A spiritual dryness begins to creep in.
 But it all gets washed away when, by the grace of God, I get to once again bask in His presence in worship and hear His word preached.